 - 1. Part 1904 violations are always Other-Than-Serious. - 2.
-Repeated and Willful penalty policies in this Chapter, may be applied to recordkeeping violations. - 3.
+Repeated and Willful penalty policies in this Chapter may be applied to recordkeeping violations. - 3.
 OSHA's egregious penalty policy may be applied to recordkeeping violations.
-See CPL 02-00-080, Handling of Cases to be Proposed for Violation-By-Violation Penalties, October 21, 1990. - 4.
-See CPL 02-00-135, Recordkeeping Policies and Procedures Manual, dated December 30, 2004; and CPL 02-00-111, Citation Policy for Paperwork and Written Program Requirement Violations, November 27, 1995, specifically Chapter 2, Inspection and Citation Procedures a.
-PROPOSED PENALTIES - If an employer is cited for failing to provide access to records as required under §1910.1020 for inspection and copying by any employee, former employee, or authorized representative of employees, a penalty shall normally be proposed for each record (i.e., either medical record or exposure record, on an individual employee basis).
-A maximum GBP may be proposed for such violations.
-See CPL 02-02-072, Rules of Agency Practice, and Procedure Concerning Federal OSHA Access to Employee Medical Records, dated August 22, 2007.
+See CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, October 21, 1990; Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023; and Guidance for Nevada OSHA's Instance-by-Instance Penalty Policy, March 23, 2023. - 4.
+See CPL 02-00-135, Recordkeeping Policies and Procedures Manual, dated December 30, 2004; and CPL 02-00-111, Citation Policy for Paperwork and Written Program Requirement Violations, November 27, 1995, specifically Chapter 2, Inspection and Citation Procedures.